|West Hennepin History Center [Pioneer Museum] (#47973325)|

 |Bio and Links|

 The records and photos entered here have been supplied to us by our generous members and volunteers.
+Many of our members have requested we create these memorial pages.
 Please visit our website to view our collection of local records, historical photos and genealogy records.
 We welcome donations of historical & genealogical records.

 To notify us of a correction, please use the memorial page "Edit tab".
 Transfer requests will be made within the Findagrave guidelines, for direct relatives within four generations.
 This would be your siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren.
 Transfer requests: please include your relationship to the person.
 Many of our memorials have been added by museum volunteers who are also relatives.
 With this request, include your Findagrave member number.